India's 'Lakadbaggha 2: The Monkey Business' to be screened at Cannes 2026

 India’s ‘Lakadbaggha 2: The Monkey Business’ to be screened at Cannes 2026

-India's Lakadbaggha 2 is set for a grand screening at Cannes.
-Discover the groundbreaking co-production details now!
+The Monkey Business' is set for an exclusive market screening at the Marche du Film

-Mumbai (Maharashtra) [India], May 12 (ANI): Actor-director Anshuman Jha’s ‘Lakadbaggha 2: The Monkey Business’ is set for an exclusive market screening at the Marche du Film, Cannes, as it gears up for international distribution ahead of its official World Premiere later this year.
+Mumbai (Maharashtra) : Actor-director Anshuman Jha’s ‘Lakadbaggha 2: The Monkey Business’ is set for an exclusive market screening at the Marche du Film, Cannes, as it gears up for international distribution ahead of its official World Premiere later this year.

 Lakadbaggha 2: The Monkey Business is set against the backdrop of Indonesia.